 The Max Planck Institute for Informatics promotes and supports talented female scientists, especially during the phase of family and career planning.

-GradUS - the graduate program at Saarland University
+GradUS - Support Centre for Doctoral Researchers at Saarland University

 Suscribe to the newsletter to keep up to date with GradUS program events.

 The PhDnet is the network of all PhD candidates and PhD representatives of the Max Planck Society.
 It was founded in 2003 to improve interdisciplinary cooperation, to optimize doctoral education and scientific exchange, and to strengthen academic solidarity.